 If you’re considering dental implants, you’ll need to have healthy gums without any active periodontal disease.
 We’ll also need to evaluate your bone levels to ensure there is enough bone structure to support them.
 Please let us know of any recent surgeries, hospitalizations, or medications that you’re taking.

 How long have you been an implant dentist?

-Dr. Kip Saunders has been a gum health expert for over 30 years and is one of the greater Houston area’s most experienced dental implant specialists.
+Our doctors at PCE have been a gum health expert for over 30 years and is one of the greater Houston area’s most experienced dental implant specialists.
 We serve patients throughout The Woodlands, Conroe, and surrounding communities.

 Can I be awake when I’m getting dental implants?